Gentle walks

 Check out a range of these walks on the Easy walks page on the Hebden Bridge Walkers Action website.

 Developed by Todwalkers, Pop out walks take under an hour and are ideal for popping out for a summer evening walk or taking a break from work or being indoors.
 Although they are short, they can be strenuous in places.
-Each walk is described so you know what kind of walk you are setting out on.
-At the moment Pop out walks are available from Todmorden Information Centre with one example being put up on the Todwalkers website which you can download.
+Each Pop out walk is described so you know what kind of walk you are setting out on.

 Town and village trails

 There are three of these including Todmorden (booklet and e-Trail), Hebden Bridge and Heptonstall (booklet and e-Trail).
-All available in the shop.
+All available from one of these outlets.

 Children’s walks

 Many of the shorter walks will be of interest to children, but Mytholmroyd Walkers Action have produces a series of walks called Making Tracks.
-The attractive booklet is availble from the shop.
+The attractive booklet is available from many of these outlets.